zachatrocity/HEXDump/README.md

 # HEXDump
-A c++ program that writes a hex dump of an input write
+A c++ program that writes a hex dump of an input file

 #Usage
 `HEXDump.exe filename.gif`